projecthuman-repo/team-project-gravity/off-boarding/README.md

 ### Deployment Description

 As the product is not ready to be shipped on mobile, the web verison of the application is currently deployed via Heroku.
-To do this, the entire repository is technically deployed, however the `package.json` file in the root directory runs the backend, which in turn hosts a minified version of the front-end pages.
+To do this, the entire repository is technically deployed, however the `package.json` file in the root directory runs the back-end, which in turn hosts a minified version of the front-end pages.

-The minified version of the frontend pages can be found in `./frontend/web-build/index.html`.
+The minified version of the front-end pages can be found in `./frontend/web-build/index.html`.

 The minfied version is NOT automatically updated whenever UI changes are made - the minified version of the UI MUST be updated everytime that UI changes are made.
 This is done via: